usFoxDed/usFoxDed/README.md

 ## Hi there 👋

+Am I ready?
+- 📫 How to reach me: TO BE DONE.
+- ❤️‍🔥 If you have any advice for a noob, feel free to drop me a message anytime!

 <!--
 **usFoxDed/usFoxDed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.